bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 ## Assignment

 First, revisit your code from yesterday - was it stylistic?
-Run a style check and correct any issues you see.
-Also, refactor your code to use at least 1 class - remember, be DRY (Don't Repeat Yourself), not WET (Write Every Time)!
+Look over your code and compare it to the PEP8 guide (maybe even use your linter) and correct any issues you see.
+Also, refactor the code you wrote yesterday (the helper functions) to use at least 1 class - remember, be DRY (Don't Repeat Yourself), not WET (Write Every Time)!